 Limit Impact Speed: Some air impact wrenches have adjustable settings for impact speed or power.
 Reducing the impact speed can help prevent over-tightening in certain situations.

-Monitor Torque Output: Some advanced air impact wrenches come equipped with torque control features.
+air impact wrenches come equipped with torque control features.
 These tools can help you set and monitor the desired torque level to prevent over-tightening.

 Perform a Test Run: Before starting work on critical applications, perform a test run on a non-critical fastener to get a feel for the tool's performance and adjust as needed.